|

 its not that hard to do a heater core, its just time consuming, the only thing i can suggest is to get a haynes or chilton repair manual, i'd explain how to do it but i havent done one on mine yet... but i need to.

-its usually just about 6 bolts on the heater core box, which is usually under the passenger side of the dash, then 4 bolts on the heater core mounting bracket, disconnect the hoses and its out.
-And im not sure if you have to drain the antifreeze out of the radiator, cause im not sure if the S14 is a sealed system or not, but i'd recomend doing it just because it doesnt hurt to change ur antifreeze for the winter. good luck. |
+And im not sure if you have to drain the antifreeze out of the radiator, cause im not sure if the S14 is a sealed system or not, but i'd recomend doing it just because it doesnt hurt to change ur antifreeze for the winter.

-10-14-2006, 07:23 AM | #3 | |
+Old 10-14-2006, 07:23 AM #3

 Post Whore!